 Q: We bought property 28 years ago which we used as a weekend getaway for 14 years.
 There were a few small buildings on the property, but no significant home on the lot.
 The largest building was a garage.
 We then sold our home and moved to this property fixing up the garage making it into a small cottage.
-In other words, this became our principle residence for the next 14 years and we continued to make improve to the home and the property.
+In other words, this became our principal residence for the next 14 years and we continued to make improvements to the home and the property.
 Now we’d like to sell it, but we’re not sure what capital gains tax we’d have to pay.
 The property didn’t rise much in value before we moved here full-time, but since making the improvements, it’s risen in value quite significantly.
 What would we end up paying in capital gains tax?

 — The Rs

-A: The payment of capital gains tax applies to all property, however Canada Revenue Agency offers an exemption that shelters any capital appreciation on your principal residence from being taxed.
+A: The payment of capital gains tax applies to all property; however, Canada Revenue Agency offers an exemption that shelters any capital appreciation on your principal residence from being taxed.

 The rules are fairly straightforward and basically include the following (there are nuances, so keep this in mind): A primary residence can be a cottage, trailer, detached home or condo.
 Only one primary residence can be claimed by a family unit (meaning your spouse can’t claim a different primary residence).
 Only one primary residence in a given year.
 You don’t need to sell property for it’s deemed disposition to change.

 It’s this last bit that applies to you.
 According to the CRA a deemed disposition is a change of use in a property.
 In your case, you changed the use of your vacation property (to your primary residence) after you sold your home and moved in to the vacation property 14 years ago.